 The Justice Center is a branch of Multnomah County's Circuit Court system exclusively set up to hear cases involving violations and to conduct arraignments for criminal defendants.
+An arraignment is the first appearance in a criminal case, where the charges are read to the person being accused of a crime.
+At this time, the person being accused of a crime will generally enter a "Not Guilty" plea, and a future court date will be set by the judge.

 The four courtrooms in the Justice Center are set up to perform an arraignment for a specific kind of criminal offense.
-Courtroom 1 is the community court that conducts arraignments for non-violent misdemeanors.
-Courtroom 2 conducts arraignments for parole violations and DUI offenses.
+Courtroom 1 is the Preliminary hearings room.
+Courtroom 2 conducts arraignments for probation violations and DUI offenses.
 Courtroom 3 holds hearings for felony arraignments and Courtroom 4 conducts arraignments for misdemeanors.
 Felonies and misdemeanors describe the seriousness of the crime involved in a criminal case according to the terms of the punishment prescribed by the Legislature.
 In Oregon, punishment for a felony may include a prison sentence that lasts longer than 1 year.
 Punishment for a misdemeanor includes a prison sentence that is less than one year.

-An arraignment is the formal reading of a criminal complaint against a defendant to inform them of the charges against them.
-In response arraignment, the defendant is expected to enter a plea of "guilty" or "not guilty."
-If the defendant enters a "guilty" plea, the judge will usually hold an evidentiary hearing to determine if sentencing should continue.
+At the arraignment if the defendant enters a "guilty" plea, the judge will usually hold an evidentiary hearing to determine if sentencing should continue.
 If the defendant enters a "not guilty" plea, the judge will set a date for the defendant's trial.
 The trial will take place in the Multnomah County Courthouse.